KEY POINTS:

 Taking an active role in your KiwiSaver is never a bad move.
 However, it always pays to do your research, to balance returns against risk and to fully understand the fees you’re paying, as they can seriously impact your long-term returns.

 If you’re happy to accept higher risks and fees to chase higher returns, that’s up to you.
-After all, it’s why KiwiSaver funds come in different flavours: from conservative to high-growth (and risk).
+After all, it’s why KiwiSaver funds come in different flavours: from conservative to high-growth (and higher risk).

 But if you’re used to using Sharesies to chase short-term, uninformed gains on the stock market, following the same investment plan of action through Sharesies KiwiSaver could end up costing you dearly in retirement.